heroku/heroku-cli-plugin-ai/README.md

   $ heroku ai:tools:list [ADDON] -a <value> [--json]

 ARGUMENTS
-  ADDON  [default: heroku-inference] unique identifier or globally unique name of the add-on.
-If omitted
+  ADDON  [default: heroku-inference] unique identifier or globally unique name of the add-on. "heroku-inference" will be
+         used if omitted

 FLAGS
   -a, --app=<value>  (required) app to list tools for